kamimrcht/webpage/tigs.md

 <img src="files/YtoV.png" alt="drawing" width="450"/>

 In this example the red node is duplicated in the two children nodes.
 ATAACAATT and ATAACAACG are two "safe" sequences that will be found in contigs.
-I said Y to V do _almost_ all the work, because sometimes the prevent to find the longest "safe" sequences, so the operation is not always optimal.
+I said Y to V do _almost_ all the work, because sometimes they prevent finding the longest "safe" sequences, so the operation is not always optimal.
 That's why omnitigs are introduced.

 ### Omnitigs